-During the first quarter of 2017, the compensation committee recommended, and the board approved, effective as June 1, 2017, an increase in the annual equity grant to non-employee directors.
-During the fourth quarter of 2018, the compensation committee recommended, and the board approved, effective as of June 1, 2018, an increase in the annual board service fee.
+During the fourth quarter of 2017, the compensation committee recommended, and the board approved, effective as of June 1, 2018, a \$10,000 increase in the annual board service fee for non-employee directors.
+During the fourth quarter of 2018, the compensation committee recommended, and the board approved, effective as of June 1, 2019, a \$10,000 increase in the annual equity grant to non-employee directors.
 The compensation committee made such recommendations after reviewing director compensation surveys.
 A summary of our director compensation program is summarized in the table below:

-Compensation Element 2017/2018 Compensation (1) 2018/2019 Compensation (1) (June 2017 - May 2018) (June 2018 - May 2019) General Board Service-Cash (2) Annual Fee-Chair Annual Fee-Other Members \$155,000 \$ 65,000 \$165,000 \$ 75,000 General Board Service-Equity Grant date fair value of shares of common stock granted annually Number of shares first busine following t d based on the cal hes day of the cal he annual meeti on that day. lendar month in nmediately Vesting schedule Shares vest t immediately up on grant.
-Shares ves t immediately up on grant.
-Committee Service-Cash Annual Fee-Chair Annual Fee-Other Members Audit Committee \$25,000 \$15,000 Compensation Committee \$20,000 \$15,000 Nominating & Governance Committee \$20,000 \$15,000 Risk Committee \$20,000 \$15,000 Audit Committee \$25,000 \$15,000 Compensation Committee \$20,000 \$15,000 Nominating & Governance Committee \$20,000 \$15,000 Risk Committee \$20,000 \$15,000
+Compensation Element 2018/2019 Compensation (1) 2019/2020 0 Compensation (1) (June 2018 - May 2019) (June 2019 - May 2020) General Board Service-Cash (2) Annual Fee-Chair Annual Fee-Other Members \$165,000 \$75,000 \$165,000 \$75,000 General Board Service-Equity Grant date fair value of shares of common stock granted annually Number of shares \$120,000 Determined based on the closing stock price on the first business day of the calendar month immediately following the annual meeting of stockholders.
+Shares are issued on that day. \$130,000 Determined based on the closing stock price on the first business day of the calendar month immediately following the annual meeting of stockholders.
+Shares are issued on that day.
+Vesting schedule Shares vest t immediately up oon grant.
+Shares ves t immediately up oon grant.
+Committee Service-Cash Audit Committee Compensation Committee Nominating & Governance Committee Risk Committee Audit Committee Compensation Committee Nominating & Governance Committee Risk Committee Annual Fee-Chair Annual Fee-Other Members \$25,000 \$15,000 \$20,000 \$15,000 \$20,000 \$15,000 \$20,000 \$15,000 \$25,000 \$15,000 \$20,000 \$15,000 \$20,000 \$15,000 \$20,000 \$15,000

-- (1) For ease of administration the board service payment calendar runs from June through May.
-However, the June through May board service payments include compensation for services rendered upon election or re-election to the board at the annual meeting of stockholders in late May until the next annual meeting of stockholders the following May. - (2) The annual board service fee (or any portion thereof), currently payable to the Chairman of the Board and each of the other non-employee directors in cash, may at each non-employee director's option, be paid in cash or an equivalent amount of options, provided that such election is made by continuing directors not later than December 31st of the calendar year prior to the payment of such annual board service fee and by newly elected directors not later than two days after such newly elected director's election to the board.
+(1) For ease of administration the board service payment calendar runs from June through May.
+However, the June through May board service payments include compensation for services rendered upon election or re-election to the board at the annual meeting of stockholders in late May until the next annual meeting of stockholders the following May.

+(2) The annual board service fee (or any portion thereof), currently payable to the Chairman of the Board and each of the other non-employee directors in cash, may at each non-employee director's option, be paid in cash or an equivalent amount of options, provided that such election is made by continuing directors not later than December 31st of the calendar year prior to the payment of such annual board service fee and by newly elected directors not later than two days after such newly elected director's election to the board.